 Selecting your campsite in the backcountry is more critical.
 Trust your instincts in site location and use the information from that weather report to determine which way you may end up facing strong winds.
 If you are still building instincts then we have help for selecting your campsite!
 You don’t want to set up your tent where snow and wind can blow right in.
 Additionally, make sure to look up.
 Sturdy branches with lots of snow on them can still break.
 So while you think you may be gaining extra cover you may actually have a widowmaker fall right on your tent.
 In any case, survey the surroundings and make sure that you have protection from the elements.

 2. Pack down the snow

 Now that you have selected your site it is time to prep it for placing your tent and cooking area.
 So start stamping around and pack down your campground.
 If you have skis or snowshoes, that implies slogging around hard until all the snow is stuffed.
-If all you have are the boots you walking into camp with then it is going to take a little more time!
+If all you have are the boots you walk into camp with then it is going to take a little more time!
 Basically, you want to spend time compacting as much of the snow in your camp as you can.
 There are a few reasons for this.
 The first is that in deeper snow it could be hiding bushes that have created voids that could cause injury later.
-You also may set your tent in a place where the snow is thinner but hiding sticks that could damage your tent.
+You also may set your tent in a place where the snow is thinner but hide sticks that could damage your tent.

 A little site prep can go a long way to ensuring that you do not injure yourself day or night!
-So take your time upfront and make sure that you have your camp laid out and have all the snow-packed down.
+So take your time upfront and make sure that you have your camp laid out and have all the snow packed down.
 If you are in a designated campground then it is likely you will not need to use this tip.
 However, you should still walk the site and make sure that there are no branches or debris that could damage your gear.